Graves Values and Spiral Dynamics

 100,000 years ago

-The world is indefinite and vague, based on biological imperatives.
-Life is instinctive and consists of subordinating oneself to the will of nature without resistance.
+The world is indeterminate and vague, based on biological imperatives.
+Life is instinctive and consists in submitting to the will of nature without resistance

-Immediate satisfaction of periodic physiological needs (eating, drinking, security) to ensure survival of the species.
+Immediate satisfaction of periodically occurring physiological needs (food, drink, security) to ensure survival of the species.

-Respond to environmental changes for the purpose of survival.
-Change and move quickly and automatically depending on changes in resources and necessities of life.
-Depend on life support systems with minimal awareness of oneself and others.
-Small social groups work together to collect and hunt food in order to avert danger and to reproduce.
-The behavior is predominantly based on the stimulus-response model with instinct as the key to survival.
+Responds to environmental changes with the aim of survival.
+Changes and moves quickly and automatically depending on the changing resources and necessities of life.
+Is dependent on life support systems with minimal awareness of self and others.
+Small social groups work together to collect or hunt food to avert danger and reproduce.
+The behaviour is mainly based on the stimulus-response model with instinct as the key to survival.

-- Low: Helpless, balancing between life and death, minimal perception of reality
+- Low: Helpless, oscillating between life and death, minimal perception of reality

-- High: Self-sustaining at a low level, dealing with reality in a passive way, survival values
+- High: Self-sufficient at low level, in a passive way with reality immediately, existential preservation values

-Small groups, herd-like behavior.
-The fittest protect the weaker, and groups come together for mating, for food and for migration.
-Movements depend on weather and food resources.
+Small groups, herd behaviour.
+The stronger ones protect the weaker ones and the groups come together for mating, food acquisition and migration.
+Movements depend on the weather and food resources.